 Background checks are done through LSC approved background check vendors.

-Additional program costs to be assumed by the student include but are not limited to: background check, drug screen, medical insurance, immunizations, uniforms, malpractice insurance, transportation to and from clinical sites, and skills examination fees, documentation fees, exam fees, skill testing fee.
+Additional program costs to be assumed by the student include but are not limited to: background check, drug screen, medical insurance, immunizations, uniforms, malpractice insurance, transportation to and from clinical sites, skills examination fees, documentation fees, exam fees, and skills testing fee.